Walmart puts up strong Q3, announces opioid settlement

 The nation’s largest retailer raised its full-year earnings outlook on the strong quarterly results.

 Also on Tuesday, Walmart agreed to pay $3.1 billion to settle lawsuits nationwide over the impact of prescriptions its pharmacies filled for powerful prescription opioid painkillers.
-The agreement must still be approved by 43 states, but company shares jumped nearly 7% in morning trading.
+The agreement must still be approved by 43 states, but company shares jumped more than 7% in midday trading.

 The settlement is similar to those already announced by CVS Health and Walgreen Co.
 Walmart said in a statement that it strongly disputes the allegations and that the settlement doesn’t include any admission of liability.

 Walmart is among the first major retailers to report fiscal third-quarter results and is considered a barometer of spending given its size, so analysts carefully parse through the data.
-Home Depot, the nation’s largest home improvement retailer, reported on Tuesday that revenue and profit easily topped expectations.
-But investors were spooked after the home improvement retailer stuck by projections it put out earlier this year.
+Home Depot reported on Tuesday that revenue and profit easily topped expectations.
+But investors were spooked after the nation’s largest home improvement retailer stuck by projections it put out earlier this year.

+Walmart CEO Doug McMillon told analysts on a call that the holiday season will be more promotional and it will be prepared to react to any stepped up discounting.
+Right now, the fate of the holiday shopping season is still unclear.

+“It’s still mid-November and there’s a lot of room between now and the end of the holidays including new year,” McMillon said.
+“This will be one of those years where we’re watching sales closely up until the last minute of Christmas Eve.”

 Target is slated to report results on Wednesday, while Macy’s and Kohl’s are among the merchants set to report financial performance on Thursday.